lorenzosinisi/retex/README.md

 **example nr.
 2**

-Now we start to see that we can model more complex scenarios, let's imagine that we want to add our first inference to the network (our first rule).
+Now we begin to observe the modeling of more complex scenarios.
+Let's consider the addition of our first inference to the network, which involves introducing our first rule.

-We want to encode the fact that when the Customer.account_status is "silver and the Flight.miles are exactly "100" we want to add a discount to our Customer entity.
+The rule we want to encode states that when the Customer's account_status is "silver" and the Flight's miles are exactly "100," we should apply a discount to the Customer entity.

-Let's see how our network will look like after adding such rule:
+Let's examine how our network will appear after incorporating this rule:

 ```mermaid
 flowchart